 Hotel Indigo

-Hotel Indigo is a boutique hotel set to open in early 2024, located on Seven Mile Beach, offering 282 guest rooms, many with a sea view, multiple dining venues, an extensive pool deck, 6,500 square-foot ballroom, a gym, spa, business center and kids club.
-There will also be an elevated rooftop bar with 360 degrees views.
-The design is purported to feature local materials and artwork, and focuses on cuisine crafted from fresh, locally sourced ingredients.
+Hotel Indigo is a new boutique-style hotel recently opened with much fanfare, located on Seven Mile Beach.
+It is offering 282 guest rooms, many with a sea view, multiple dining venues, an extensive pool deck, 6,500 square-foot ballroom, a gym, spa, business center and kids club.
+There is also an exclusive, reservation-only rooftop bar with 360 degrees views.
+The design features local materials and artwork, and focuses on cuisine crafted from fresh, locally sourced ingredients.

 Owen Roberts International Airport

-Construction is slated to start in 2024 and funding would come from two potential sources: an airport terminal tax of $5 and an ‘airport development’ fee of $15 per passenger.
+Construction on all the above is yet to start, but funding would come from two potential sources: an airport terminal tax of $5 and an ‘airport development’ fee of $15 per passenger.

 George Town Revitalisation Project

-The next phase of the Central Business District Enhancement Project, part of the George Town Revitalisation Initiative led by the Ministry of Planning, Agriculture, Housing & Infrastructure, began in January 2024.
+The last phase of the Central Business District Enhancement Project, part of the George Town Revitalisation Initiative led by the Ministry of Planning, Agriculture, Housing & Infrastructure is complete as of February 2025.

 Major Road Works & Expansions

-The CI Government are actively addressing traffic concerns and improving their road infrastructure.
+The CI Government are trying to address traffic concerns and improve the road infrastructure.
 Commuters are increasingly frustrated with rush-hour congestion, a problem exacerbated by the rapid expansion of residential areas outpacing road development.

-- Godfrey Nixon Way Extension and Beautification: This project aligns with a "neighborhood" theme and involves a landscaped median connecting Eastern Avenue to the main George Town area.
+- The extension and beautification of Godfrey Nixon Way, in keeping with a ‘neighbourhood’ theme with a landscaped median connecting Eastern Avenue to the main George Town area

-- Airport Connector Road: This road will link the roundabout near Cayman International School with Sparky's Drive in the Industrial Park.
-Phase 1 is completed, with Phase 2 commencing in early 2024.
+- The Airport Connector Road (ACR) linking the roundabout by Cayman International School with Sparky’s Drive in Industrial Park.
+Phase 1 is now complete, with Phase 2 to begin construction shortly (see above: Dart Projects)

 Submarine Cabling Upgrades